SapitoSucio/dirty-user-guides/guides/installing/custom-tittle.md

 !!! info "Remember to include (or not) the comma"

-    If the new achievement you are adding it's the last one, you don't need to put a comma at the end, but if you have other achievements below your custom one, then you need to add a comma before the last `}`
+    If the new achievement you're adding is the last one, you don't need to put a comma at the end, but if you have other achievements under your custom achievement, then you need to put a comma before the last `}`.

 On yor `Data Folder`, go to `luafiles514\lua files\datainfo` and open up `titletable.lub` and add append your custom title.